1806/4 Capped Bust Quarter features gold toning: Market Analysis

 1806/4 Capped Bust gold $2.50 quarter eagle graded Mint State 62

-This variety was created when an unused 1804-dated die was modified
+This variety was created when an unused 1804-dated die was modified for use in 1806.

 Keep reading this Market Analysis: